Section 8 Housing Inspectors Look for These 13 Standards in Rentals

-While there are thirteen basic categories Section 8 inspectors are looking at, the inspectors must use their own judgment and discretion to interpret the rules in certain cases.
+While there are 13 basic categories that are important to Section 8 inspectors, the inspectors must use their own judgment and discretion to interpret the rules in certain cases.
 The Housing Quality Standards include acceptability standards which can help an inspector determine if an item meets HUD’s standards.

 The following are some sample criteria for each performance requirement to give you an idea of what the inspector is looking for in a prospective Section 8 housing unit.
 Many of the requirements are the same basic health and safety standards any state, county or town building department would have for habitability.
 For the complete list of requirements and standards, please refer to, Chapter 10: Housing Quality Standards, of HUD’s Housing Choice Voucher Guidebook.

 - The bathroom must be located in a private room within the residence.